Vyral/david-thompson/_posts/2018-08-23-how-to-determine-the-true-value-of-your-home.md

 {% include youtube.html %}

-Don’t take Zillow’s word as law when it comes to your home’s value.
-Here’s what you need to know in order to find out what your home is worth.
+<p style="text-align: center;"><em>Don’t take Zillow’s word as law when it comes to your home’s value.
+Here’s what you need to know in order to find out what your home is worth.</em></p>

 Everybody knows that you can get an instant value for your home online.
 But how accurate are these online estimates?
 That’s what we’re going to look at today.